sbd-community/handbook/docs/standards/en303645-overview.md

 Once a device has a trustworthy identity, it unlocks capabilities for secure communication and maintenance.

 -   **Secure Updates**: A unique identity allows the backend service to authenticate the device before sending a firmware update.
 This protects your intellectual property and prevents attackers from reverse-engineering updates ([`EN303645 §5.3.10`][en303645]).
-While the standard requires devices to have a *model* designation ([`EN303645 §5.3.16`][en303645]), a unique per-device identifier is a secure-by-design best practice that enables individualized management.
+While the standard requires devices to have a *model* designation ([`EN303645 §5.3.16`][en303645]), a unique per-device identifier is a Secure-by-Design best practice that enables individualized management.
 -   **Authenticated Communication**: Secure channels rely on authentication.
 A unique device identity is essential for mutual authentication protocols like mTLS ([`EN303645 §5.5.1`][en303645]), which in turn protects the confidentiality of critical security parameters and other data sent over the network ([`EN303645 §5.5.6`][en303645], [`§5.5.7`][en303645]).

 ### 2.3 Enhancing Usability and Resilience